alinnman/celestial-navigation/README.md

 the data from my map.
 And yes, there was an error of about 2 minutes / 10 degrees.
 For the details see [this sample](starfixdata.xtra.home.py) where a measurement of a local view is used as input to a calibration parameter of the used sextant.

+## 8. Chronometer Handling <a name="chronometer"></a>

+If you use a mechanical chronometer you may have a **drift** to take care of.
+The toolkit contains a Chronometer class which can be used to handle this and you will find an example of handling this in [this sample](starfixdata.xtra.home.py)